 Low birth weight is influenced by maternal lifestyle issues such as smoking.
 Birth weight is inversely associated with infant mortality, life expectancy, and is predictive of the onset of chronic conditions in adult life.
-18 authority, health board and Wales, 2018

 In 2018, Merthyr Tydfil (8.4%) had the highest level of low-birth-weight births of all the local authorities, which was significantly higher than the average for Wales (5.6%).
 Bridgend (5.3%) had the lowest percentage within the health board area and was lower than the average for Wales.